 The US issues “report cards” resulting in exportation of anti-prostitution ideologies.
 The TIP report is primarily told in footage from “Trading Women” by anthropologist David A. Feingold.
 A summary of impact of US strategies is offered by Professor Kamala Kempadoo, and United Nations High Commissioner in Human Rights (Nepal) Jyoti Sanghera. (work-in-progress)

-Project Description: This work includes short segments of a history focusing on the impact of anti-trafficking campaigns on sex workers within the last century, and the role of the US in a campaign to further the criminalization of sex work around the globe.
+Project Description: This series includes short segments of a history focusing on the impact of anti-trafficking campaigns on sex workers within the last century, and the role of the US in a campaign to further the criminalization of sex work around the globe.

 Anti-trafficking is a sacred cow, but behind this humanitarian concern is a century-old movement that historically reflects xenophobia and prostitution abolitionism.
-This project offers a historical review of a 19th century anti-trafficking campaigns, a survey of trafficking portrayals in the media and a discussion of sex worker rights in these contexts.
+This project offers a historical review of early 20th century anti-trafficking campaigns, a survey of trafficking portrayals in the media and a discussion of sex worker rights in these contexts.
 “When I first heard about the resurgence of the white slavery/trafficking framework, I knew that I had to show how this moral panic has historically resulted in discriminatory immigration policies, increased criminalization of sex work and few solutions for individuals who are victims of forced labor.”